-Snowpack was near normal across the Columbia River basin at the beginning of 2022, ranging from 86% of average in northern Idaho and western Montana to 171% of normal in the lower Columbia.
-January was relatively dry; however, and the lower Columbia was low, clear and cold on February 1.
-As dry conditions persisted through early February, water temperatures remained cold and salmon and steelhead were largely absent from the creel survey until the middle of the month, when a few wild winter steelhead were caught and released on the Oregon beaches and smelt began to stage below the Cowlitz between Longview and Mill Creek The first spring Chinook (released) was sampled at Vancouver on February 25, but catch and effort remained low through the end of the month with just seven spring Chinook (four kept and three released) and 24 winter steelhead (released) from 1,885 angler trips.
+Snowpack was at or above normal across most of the Columbia River basin at the beginning of 2023, ranging from 92% of average in northern Idaho and western Montana to 173% of normal in the lower Columbia.
+January was relatively dry, and the lower Columbia was low, clear, and cold on February 1.
+Dry conditions persisted through mid-February, followed by a series of cold winter storms at the end of the month which brought snow to the valley floor.
+Catch and effort were low during February with no spring Chinook and only 23 winter steelhead landed (15 kept and eight released) from 2,326 angler trips.